TYPICAL ROMANTIC MOVIE SCENARIOS:

-- The guy is womaniser, but the special woman who plays hard to get makes him see the error of his ways.
+1) The guy is a womaniser, but the special woman who plays hard to get makes him see the error of his ways.

-- Girl is unnoticed and the guy she pines for always fancies someone who is prettier than her, but makes less sense on paper.
+2) The girl is unnoticed and the guy she pines for always fancies someone who is prettier than her but makes less sense on paper.
 He comes around in the end because she makes him feel wanted, unlike the prettier girl who treats him badly.

-- Guy is an underachiever and is punching above his weight with the girl he likes.
-Eventually through a lot of being awesome and kooky, he wins the girl of his dreams.
+3) The guy is an underachiever and is punching well above his weight with the girl he likes.
+Eventually though, through a lot of being awesome and kooky, he wins the girl of his dreams.

 Have you noticed there’s a running theme here?
 Drama.
 Love is whatever is dramatic.
 Not what is most confident and secure, just whatever’s heightened.
 And have you ever noticed that it’s pretty hard to reach that state of ecstasy in a relationship more than once?
 Thus, you start to feel “bored” or “stuck in a rut” – maybe your heart’s just not in it anymore?